Specnr/OpenManhunt/README.md

 # OpenManhunt

-An Open Source Minecraft Manhunt Plugin with 1.16 Nether support
+A simple Spigot plugin that plays the popular Minecraft Manhunt game with full 1.16 nether support.